avoorhis/vamps-node.js/README.md

  * There are two mysql database schemas included in the vamps-node.js installation.
-One has some data included that you can use in visualizations: db_schema.sql and db_schema_w_test_data.sql (they may be compressed files) Create a new database in your mysql installation and install one of schemas in it.
+One has some data included that you can use in visualizations: db_schema.sql and db_schema_w_test_data.sql (they may be compressed files) Create a new database in your mysql installation and install one of the schemas in it.
- * Create a file in the /config directory named 'db-connection.js' with the contents as shown below.
+ * Create a new file in the vamps-node.js/config directory named 'db-connection.js' with the contents as shown below.
- * Fill in the correct values for the database name and mysql user and password.
+ * In the new file fill in the correct values for the database name and mysql user and password.

 **Sample config/db-connection.js**
 ```